craigaps/relying-party-server/README.md

 #### `POST /v1/authenticate`

-Used for existing accounts with a password resulting in an ROPC request to token endpoint.
+Used when the user has an existing account with a password executing an ROPC request to token endpoint.
 Below is a sample request payload:

 ```
 {